The Chronicle of a Horror Story on Instagram

 Dad: The Disappointment Deluxe

-The Transformation Starts Surgically
+The Transformation Begins Surgically

 This is also where the story gets stupendously, unnecessarily ridiculous.
 Armed with willpower and an entirely new batch of bionic upgrades,19-year-old Soraja departed for Belgrade.
 She was a no-nonsense kind of girl: if God made you one way, He could very well have gotten better consultants.
 After spending €400,000 on reconstructing herself, the new Soraja was an unrecognizable copy such that the orginal Soraja could very well be pronounced missing.
 She wasn’t chasing a dream; she was ordering a new one made of silicone and drive.

-Big Brother: The Fame Lab
+Big Brother: The Fame Laboratory

 The Frankenstein Project

+Let’s here take a moment’s applause for Soraja’s relentless commitment to redesigning herself as a completely different species by the miracles ofmedical science.
+From a CV of breast enlargements, rebuilding of the nose, and enough augmentation of lips to build a small floatation device, she’s become a walking billboard for the Balkan business ofcosmetic surgery.
+The transformation is breathtaking: an ordinary Croatian girl goes through the clinic door, and out comes a surgically enhanced Amazonian goddess against anatomyand good sense.
 It’s a remarkable feat, really.
 With each procedure, she appears to shed a little more of her humanity, yet her popularity skyrockets in perfect inverse proportion.
 At one point, her implants grew so ambitious, so gravitationally defiant, that her surgeons had to intervene, warning that they might burst under their own magnificent pressure.
 It’s a comforting thought, isn’t it?
 Even in the fantastical world of extreme plastic surgery, Sir Isaac Newton still gets the final say.

 From Scalpel to Sippy Cup